OpenEvalProject/evals/manuscripts/elife-78695/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/78695/elife-78695-fig6-v2.jpg)

-**Figure 6.:** Rps27 and Rps27l does not impact tissues that preferentially express one paralog.(A) Selected biomarkers from bloodwork performed on 10–16-week-old homozygous males and age-matched wild-type controls from the Rps27 and Rps27lRps27l mouse lines.
-See Rps27Supplementary file 5 for additional biomarkers.
+**Figure 6.:** (A) Selected biomarkers from bloodwork performed on 10–16-week-old homozygous males and age-matched wild-type controls from the Rps27Rps27l and Rps27lRps27 mouse lines.
+See Supplementary file 5 for additional biomarkers.
 AST, aspartate aminotransferase; ALT, alanine aminotransferase; WBC, white blood cells; HGB, hemoglobin. n = 3 biological replicates (individual animals) per genotype.
 Significance relative to WT was assessed by t-test.
 Error bars show standard error.
 (B) Mean pup weight per litter at postnatal days (PDs) 4, 13, and 21, grouped by dam genotype.
 Only pups from a dam’s first litter are included. n = 5–19 litters per dam genotype and timepoint.
 Significance relative to WT was assessed by t-test.
 Error bars show standard error.
 (C) Representative images of carmine alum-stained or hematoxylin-eosin (H&E)-stained mammary glands at the indicated stages.
 T, animal ear tag number.
-See also Figure 6—source data 1–18.Figure 6—source data 1.Rps27  nulliparous 8-week-old.+/+Figure 6—source data 2.Rps27 nulliparous 8-week-old.Rps27l /+Figure 6—source data 3.Rps27Rps27l / Rps27l nulliparous 8-week-old.Figure 6—source data 4.Rps27l nulliparous 8-week-old.+/+Figure 6—source data 5.Rps27l nulliparous 8-week-old.Rps27 /+Figure 6—source data 6.Rps27lRps27 nulliparous 8-week-old.Rps27 / Rps27Figure 6—source data 7.Rps27  pregnancy day 15.+/+Figure 6—source data 8.Rps27 pregnancy day 15.Rps27l /+Figure 6—source data 9.Rps27 pregnancy day 15.Rps27l / Rps27lFigure 6—source data 10.Rps27l pregnancy day 15.+/+Figure 6—source data 11.Rps27l pregnancy day 15.Rps27 /+Figure 6—source data 12.Rps27lRps27 pregnancy day 15.Rps27 / Rps27Figure 6—source data 13.Rps27  lactation day 4.+/+Figure 6—source data 14.Rps27 lactation day 4.Rps27l /+Figure 6—source data 15.Rps27 lactation day 4.Rps27l / Rps27lFigure 6—source data 16.Rps27l lactation day 4.+/+Figure 6—source data 17.Rps27l lactation day 4.Rps27 /+Figure 6—source data 18.Rps27lRps27 lactation day 4.Rps27 / Rps27
+See also Figure 6—source data 1–18.

 We considered the possibility that female mice housed under standard laboratory conditions may have a substantial reserve of lactation capacity, which could mask a moderate effect of Rps27(l) homogenization on mammary gland development and function.
 We, therefore, used carmine alum staining and hematoxylin-eosin staining to assess the gross morphology and mammary fat pad filling of nulliparous, pregnant, and lactating females (Figure 6C).
 No anomalies in mammary gland morphogenesis were detected, with all genotypes exhibiting similar epithelial branch length and number, fat pad filling, alveolar size, and alveolar wall thickness.
 From this evidence, we conclude that homogenization of either the Rps27 or Rps27l locus has no effect on overall mouse fitness and also no effect on the morphology or function of tissues that preferentially express either Rps27 or Rps27l.
 These findings suggest that the Rps27 and Rps27l proteins are functionally similar in the setting of normal organism physiology, even in tissues that preferentially express one paralog.

-## Rps27 and Rps27l homogenization do not affect health in later life or in response to genotoxic stress
+### Rps27 and Rps27l homogenization do not affect health in later life or in response to genotoxic stress

 Having assessed for phenotypes in young homogenized male and female mice, we considered the possibility that the Rps27 and Rps27l proteins may function similarly under optimal conditions of homeostasis in young animals, but could act differently to confer an evolutionary benefit at a later age or under stress.
 To assess this hypothesis, we co-housed Rps27Rps27l and Rps27lRps27 homozygous, heterozygous, and wild-type male littermates under standard husbandry conditions (see ‘Materials and methods’) until 9–10 months of age.
 At that time, we weighed the mice and performed a complete blood count and liver panel, again targeting the organ systems with preferential Rps27 or Rps27l expression.
 No clinically significant differences were observed between genotypes in any of the included assays (Figure 7A, Supplementary file 6).
 Thus, homogenization of Rps27 or Rps27l has no detectable effect on the physiology of these organs, even later in life.
 These findings diminish the likelihood that there might be functional differences between the Rps27 and Rps27l protein sequences that have cumulative effects over the mouse lifespan.

 ![Figure 7.](https://cdn.elifesciences.org/articles/78695/elife-78695-fig7-v2.jpg)

-**Figure 7.:** Rps27 and Rps27l homogenization does not affect physiology at later age or impact response to genotoxic stress.(A) Biomarkers from 9- to 10-month-old Rps27 and Rps27lRps27l homozygous and heterozygous males and age-matched wild-type (WT) controls. n = 3–11 animals per genotype.
-See Rps27Supplementary file 6 for additional biomarkers.
+**Figure 7.:** (A) Biomarkers from 9- to 10-month-old Rps27Rps27l and Rps27lRps27 homozygous and heterozygous males and age-matched wild-type (WT) controls. n = 3–11 animals per genotype.
+See Supplementary file 6 for additional biomarkers.
 AST, aspartate aminotransferase; ALT, alanine aminotransferase; WBC, white blood cells; HGB, hemoglobin.
 (B) Percent of singlet mouse embryonic fibroblasts (MEFs) in each cell cycle phase as measured by EdU/DAPI flow cytometry. n = 4–7 biological replicates (MEF lines isolated from single embryos).
 (C) Fraction of viable MEFs relative to untreated controls after doxorubicin (DOX) or etoposide (ETO) treatment. n = 4–7 biological replicates; n = 2 technical replicates (separate wells) per biological replicate.
 For all panels, significance relative to WT was assessed by t-test and error bars show standard error.
 For (C), no comparisons were significant at p<0.05.

 Lastly, we tested the effects of stress stimuli on ex vivo cells derived from Rps27Rps27l and Rps27lRps27 mice.
 It has previously been reported that Trp53 differentially regulates Rps27 and Rps27l expression (He and Sun, 2007; Li et al., 2007; Xiong et al., 2011).
 Furthermore, Rps27 and Rps27l proteins reportedly bind and regulate the Trp53-regulating ubiquitin ligase Mdm2 with different affinity in vitro, and thus may form distinct feedback loops impacting Trp53 activity (Xiong et al., 2011).
 Even though the expression patterns of Rps27 and Rps27l that we observed are not likely driven by Trp53 (Figure 2A and B), we hypothesized that functional differences between the Rps27 and Rps27 proteins might be revealed under the types of genotoxic or cell cycle-related stress conditions for which Trp53 is classically a master regulator of response.
 We isolated mouse embryonic fibroblasts (MEFs) from homozygous, heterozygous, and wild-type mice of the Rps27Rps27l and Rps27lRps27 lineages.
 We first analyzed their distribution across cell cycle phases when cultured in vitro and found that MEFs of all genotypes had similar frequency in each phase (Figure 7B).
 We then treated them with varying doses of doxorubicin and etoposide, two chemotherapeutic drugs that induce DNA damage and consequently activate Trp53.
 The number of viable and metabolically active cells was assessed after 24–48 hr of drug treatment (Figure 7C).
 Higher doses of doxorubicin and etoposide consistently resulted in decreased cell viability, yet the same degree of effect was seen across all genotypes.
 Thus, for the purposes of cellular survival and proliferation under doxorubicin or etoposide treatment, the Rps27 and Rps27l proteins also appear to be interchangeable.